 As a number of businesses lock up their premises ready for a nice break over the Christmas season, the festive holidays bring a whole host of challenges for facilities managers which should be addressed in advance.
 Whether your business stays open or shuts over the Christmas period, there are several simple measures that can be put in place to ensure your employees and employer remain happy and business assets are protected during the holiday.

-Nigel Crunden at Office Depot provides a key checklist for FMs over Christmas and discusses the role of the facilities manager during the festive season.
+George Hand, Sales Manager for cleaning, hygiene and catering, Office Depot UK & Ireland provides a key checklist for FMs over Christmas and discusses the role of the facilities manager during the festive season.

 If you’re closed

 When shutting down for Christmas, FMs need to be thinking ahead about a list of priorities to ensure business assets remain safe and the break goes as smoothly as possible.
 For FMs preparing for shutdown, contingency is the most pertinent factor.

 For companies that close over the holidays, security is often the main issue for FMs as unguarded vacant premises pave the way for opportunist intruders.
 This is especially true if the necessary precautions haven’t been taken and as the festive season kicks in, it is only natural for employees to unwind.
 However, by organising priorities well in advance, this will avoid potential complacency creeping in.

 Begin asking yourself key questions such as, has the intruder alarm system been tested recently?
 What is the access policy to the premises during the holiday period?
 What are the arrangements for your heating and water systems?